 The Mulligan River, a dry creek bed 99% of the time, rushes through the reserve, filling waterholes, rejuvenating wetlands and turning the landscape green with new growth.

 If the flood waters are high enough, the Mulligan joins forces with the Georgina River catchment further south, causing an explosion in migrating fish.

 Ethabuka Reserve is part of Wangkamadla country.
 The Wangkamadla have a long-standing connection to this land, with rock paintings and significant ceremonial sites scattered across the reserve.

-The reserve once lay on a trade route linking Queensland's Gulf of Carpentaria all the way to South Australia.
+The reserve once lay on a trade route stretching from Queensland's Gulf of Carpentaria all the way to South Australia.
 The local narcotic plant pituri was traded in return for stone knives, seashells and even dugong-tusk daggers.